 Amherst students are passionate.
 They’re engaged.
 They’re from all over the world.
 And they share an excitement for life in and out of the classroom.

-Our 1,800 students are from 48 states and more than 50 countries.
+Our 1,898 students are from 50 states and 70 countries.
 Each brings a unique combination of background, intellect, talent and experience.
 Whether from nearby towns or faraway countries, Amherst students will change the way you learn and think.

 Meet Our Tour Guides